fetchcord/FetchCord/README.md

 ## Website

 Fetchcord now has a website!
-You can find this site over at https://fetchcord.github.io/ - please keep in mind this site is still currently work in progress though.
+You can find this site over at https://fetchcord.github.io/ - please keep in mind this site is still currently a work in progress though.

 ## Examples